Nandini (TV series): Season 1 (In Chronological order)

+Ganga has unknowingly performed daily poojas at the snake pit for the past 20 years and becomes a devotee of the snake inside, unaware the snake is her own sister who is trapped within.
+Janaki’s spirit tries to give magical clues to Arun and succeeds in bringing back her real daughter, Devasena to the palace, who had been swapped at birth.

 Arun agrees to remarry for the sake of his daughter Devasena.
 Meanwhile, Rajashekar’s wicked sisters Devi and Manju, along with Janaki’s murderer Dharmaraj, compete to get their daughters married to Arun.
 However, Janaki’s spirit thwarts all their plans and kills Balaji, one of her murderers.
 Eventually, Ganga agrees to marry Arun at Rajashekar’s request and promises to raise Devasena with love.
 Meanwhile, Janaki continues protecting Arun from Bhairavi’s attacks.

 The night before her wedding, Ganga’s blood accidentally spills into the snake pit during pooja, breaking the 20-year magical protection around Nandini.
 Nandini enters Ganga’s body to avenge her mother’s death.
 After Ganga marries Arun, she begins her quest for revenge.
 Nandini plans to kill Arun and Devasena to make Rajashekar suffer but is stopped by Janaki’s spirit.
 Nandini successfully kills Kumar, one of the murderers of Parvathy, but fails to attain the Kala Chakras.

 The battle between Janaki’s spirit and Nandini escalates—one fighting to protect the family, the other seeking its destruction.
 Nandini leaves Ganga’s body to avoid detection.
 Ganga, taking responsibility for Kumar’s death, surrenders and is imprisoned to prevent Nandini’s return.
 Namboothiri, however, sees through this and ensures Ganga is released.
 Ganga starts despising Nandini without knowing the true story behind Nandini's revenge.

 Meanwhile, Bhairavi seeks the Kala Chakras after knowing about its true powers.
 An evil witch named Saamundi, also seeks the Kala Chakras for gaining power.
 Multiple battles occur amongst various people for getting the ownership of the Kala Chakras.
 Janaki's lookalike named Seetha arrives into Ganga's life, unknowingly creating conflicts between her and Arun.
 Ganga leaves the house due to misunderstandings and ends up learning about Nandini’s true story.
 Ganga confronts Rajashekar and begs for the Kala Chakras.
 But he tricks her and tries to kill her, but Seiyanayagi rescues her and treats her in secret.